Your capital is at risk

-If you’re new to Futures and Perpetual trading, we recommend you checking out our ‘Best Derivative Exchanges‘ article.
+If you’re new to Futures and Perpetual trading, we recommend you check out our Best Derivative Exchanges article.

 Within a few minutes, you should receive a confirmation email from the BitMEX team.
 Click the ‘Verify My Email’ link on that email to finish setting up your account.
 After having done that, you are ready to log in for the first time.

 Users don’t have to submit any kind of documents in order to exchange cryptocurrency using the BitMEX exchange.
 They can start trading immediately after creating an account.
 In case users lose their authenticator device for 2FA, then they need to submit the ID documents to reset the 2FA code.
 This makes BitMEX one of the few reputable cryptocurrency exchanges which let you trade anonymously.

 BitMEX exchange doesn’t accept fiat currencies like EUR, USD, GBP.
 The only available option to trade digital currency on BitMEX is by first depositing Bitcoins (BTC).

 Since the platform only supports Bitcoin payments, if you have another cryptocurrency or fiat currency you must first exchange it.
 Reputable exchanges, including Coinbase and Coinmama, are great choices to make the conversion.
 You can then transfer your BTC into your BitMEX account.

 This example shows how to trade ETH using BTC.
 It is assumed that you have already deposited Bitcoins on your account.

 Following the purchase, you should receive them on your wallet within 5-30 minutes once the transaction gets completed.

 ETC is not available on BitMEX.
 If you would like to buy ETC using a credit card, then Coinbase will be the best option.
 Alternatively, you can try Binance if you would like to buy altcoins using BTC or other cryptocurrencies.